mattrglobal/sample-apps/claims-source-app/README.md

 You also need to add the claims source API secret to the `.env` file.
 If you are following the [Claims Source Tutorial](https://learn.mattr.global/guides/oid4vci/claim-source-tutorial), the value being used there is `supersecretapikey`.

-The project contains a `env-example` file that you can use and rename to `.env`.
+The project contains an `env-template` file that you can copy to `.env`.
 In the end, the `.env` file should look like this:

 ```
 CLAIMS_SOURCE_API_KEY=supersecretapikey